GlitchWitchIO/glitchwitch.io/_pages/privacy.md

 ---
 ## Third Party Services

-The following third party services may be used by glitchwitch.io and as such you may be bound to those privacy policies as well.
+The following third party services may be used by `glitchwitch.io` and as such you may be bound to those privacy policies as well.

 [ProtonMail](https://protonmail.com/privacy-policy), [Formspree](https://formspree.io/legal/privacy-policy), [CloudFlare](https://www.cloudflare.com/security-policy/), [Disqus](https://help.disqus.com/customer/portal/articles/466259-privacy-policy), and [GitHub](https://help.github.com/articles/github-privacy-statement/)

 ## Voluntarily Submitted Information

-glitchwitch.io may retain information you voluntarily submit.
+`glitchwitch.io` may retain information you voluntarily submit.
 It is up to you whether to submit information and how much information to provide.
-Information submitted to glitchwitch.io, including but not limited to comments, emails, and other communications may be disclosed publicly at anytime without prior warning or royalty.
+Information submitted to `glitchwitch.io`, including but not limited to comments, emails, and other communications may be disclosed publicly at anytime without prior warning or royalty.

 ## Tracking and Analytics

 This website relies on CloudFlare for very basic DNS based traffic analytics.
+Additionally, a web tracking script from a self hosted instance of [Plausible Analytics](https://plausible.io/self-hosted-web-analytics) is embedded in the footer of each page.
+Data collected through this script data is not shared with any third-parties, but may be retained indefinitely.
+If you wish to opt-out of web tracking while browsing `glitchwitch.io`, simply block requests to `analytics.glitchwitch.io`.

-Emails sent from glitchwitch.io may include tracking pixels because emails give me anxiety.
-Email open/click tracking can usually be blocked with third party software if you wish to opt-out of this.
+Emails sent from `glitchwitch.io` may include tracking pixels because emails give me anxiety.
+Email open/click tracking can usually be blocked with third party software or by disabling remote images if you wish to opt-out of this.

 ## Vulnerability Disclosure Policy

-The current vulnerability disclosure policy adopted by glitchwitch.io can be found on the [reports page](/reports).
+The current vulnerability disclosure policy adopted can be found on the [reports page](/reports).

 ## Privacy Policy Changes